qiskit-community/qiskit-aqt-provider/docs/cloud.rst

 .. hint:: You should have received the ID of the workspace(s) you have access to from AQT.
 If you're not sure which to use, please contact AQT support.

-Get a provider for a single workspace by passing its ID to the :meth:`get_by_id <qiskit_aqt_provider.aqt_provider.WorkspaceCollection.get_by_id>` method on the workspaces handle:
+Get a provider for a single workspace by passing its ID to the :meth:`get_by_id <qiskit_aqt_provider._cloud.workspace_collection.WorkspaceCollection.get_by_id>` method on the workspaces handle:

 .. code-block:: python

     workspace = all_workspaces.get_by_id("my_workspace_id")

-Then list the backends available in that workspace by calling the :meth:`fetch_resources <qiskit_aqt_provider.aqt_provider.WorkspaceProvider.list_backends>` method on the workspace handle:
+Then list the backends available in that workspace by calling the :meth:`list_backends <qiskit_aqt_provider._cloud.workspace_provider.WorkspaceProvider.list_backends>` method on the workspace handle:

 .. code-block:: python

     ...
-    backends = workspace.fetch_resources()
+    backends = workspace.list_backends()
     for backend in backends:
         print(backend.id, backend.type)

-And finally get a handle to a specific backend by passing its ID to the :meth:`get_by_id <qiskit_aqt_provider.aqt_provider.WorkspaceProvider.get_backend>` method on the workspace handle:
+And finally get a handle to a specific backend by passing its ID to the :meth:`get_backend <qiskit_aqt_provider._cloud.workspace_provider.WorkspaceProvider.get_backend>` method on the workspace handle:

 .. code-block:: python